 The Ri Masterclass team are often looking for Masterclass Helpers who's responsibilities include: distributing handouts, circulating around the students promoting discussion, and offering prompting questions to assist students with exercises given by the speaker.

 If you’re interested in volunteering as a Masterclass helper, please fill out the Masterclass helper form and send it to firstname.lastname@example.org.

 We offer an attractive range of benefits is to all our staff for both their work and personal life:

 - Competitive basic salary for all roles.
 Commercial roles may also attract bonus schemes

-- A group pension scheme based on a matched contribution of up to 7% of salary, plus access to paid advice sessions with an independent financial advisor
+- A group pension scheme based on a matched contribution of up to 7% of salary, plus access to paid advice sessions with an independent financial adviser

 - Annual leave entitlement of 25 days, plus all public holidays